ucl-cssb/StabilityFinder/README.md

 -------------------
 ###The working directory

-The working directory must contain the following les.
+The working directory must contain the following files.
 Each one is described in detail in the section following. input file.xml The user input file run.sh The shell script that will initialise the scripts